TheAIFramework/HPDSO22-Stockholm-Challenge/README.md

 ## Step 3: visualize

-1. Render the data on a map displaying the various clusters
+1. Render the data on a map displaying the various weighted airports!

+Feel free to be creative!

 Read more about spectral layouts here: https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.3.2055&rep=rep1&type=pdf